All resources

 Example of AVERAGEIFS: Averaging Based on Several Variables

 For example, let's add the KPI performance percentage to the existing table of employees and salaries.
-We can then calculate the average salary of employees in the 'Marketing' department whose KPI performance is above 70%.
+We can then get the average salary of employees in the 'Marketing' department whose KPI performance is above 70%.

 Use the following formula in Google Sheets to make this calculation: